ym1234/filet/README.md

 # filet

-A fucking fucking fast file fucker (afffff)
+A fucking fucking fast file fucker (a so called fufufafifu)

 ## Usage